abhijeetvyas/anveshak-webpage/index.md

 ---
 layout: page
-title: Welcome, Team Anveshak!
+title: Welcome!
 ---
-## Who we are?
+## Who are we?
-Team Anveshak was founded in 2015 with the sole purpose of exploration in Field Robotics, the team on it's 2nd anniversary has successfully fabricated two variants of the Mars Rover **_Aurora_**.
+Team Anveshak was founded in 2015 with the sole purpose of exploring Field Robotics and foster the robotics culture at IIT Madras.
+The team has recently finished its 2nd anniversary and has successfully fabricated two variants of the Mars Rover **_Aurora_**.

 <img src="/assets/img/gallery/1.jpg">